Portfolio filters

-Filters are a powerful feature in the new platform, allowing you to customize your data view and generate precise reports.
+Filters are a powerful feature in the platform, allowing you to customize your data view and generate precise reports.
 This guide will help you understand how to use filters effectively to manage and analyze your real estate portfolio.

 Applying filters

 The new platform offers a variety of filters to help you narrow down your data sets according to specific criteria.
-The main filter categories include:

 • Geo tags: Filter buildings by their geographical location, such as Europe, Africa, Asia, and North America.
 This allows you to focus on specific regions or global views.